Subscribe to join thousands of other ecommerce experts

 “Smart Shopping campaigns feature Product Shopping ads, Local Inventory ads, and display ads (including dynamic remarketing and dynamic prospecting), which are eligible to appear on the Google Search Network, Display Network, YouTube, and Gmail.

-Automated ad creation and placement means that your ads will appear in the ad spaces where they’re relevant and that your bids will be set to maximize your conversion value.”
+Automated ad creation and placement means that your ads will appear in the ad spaces where they’re relevant and that your bids will be set to maximise your conversion value.”

-At first glimpse, it’s a smart format which reduces workload by taking over the bidding from you and deciding when and to whom your ads will be shown (meaning no management is necessary for RM lists, location modifiers, ad schedules, device modifiers etc).
-Plus it includes a broader network than standard Shopping campaigns do, by using LIAs, display ads as well as dynamic remarketing and dynamic prospecting as default settings.
+At first glimpse, it’s a smart format that reduces workload by taking over the bidding from you and deciding when and to whom your ads will be shown (meaning no management is necessary for RM lists, location modifiers, ad schedules, device modifiers, etc).
+Plus it includes a broader network than standard Shopping campaigns do, by using LIAs, display ads as well as dynamic remarketing, and dynamic prospecting as default settings.

-The efforts you have to put in the setup are simplified: All you need to do is provide the usual stuff you would use with standard Shopping campaigns such as a feed and proper tracking – you just have to add a remarketing list with at least 100 active users and an asset (consisting of a logo, marketing image, text and final URL) as well.
+The efforts you have to put into the setup are simplified.
+All you need to do is provide the usual stuff you would use with standard Shopping campaigns You need a feed and proper tracking – you just have to add a remarketing list with at least 100 active users and an asset (consisting of a logo, marketing image, text, and final URL) as well.
 These assets will be used for display ads.

 Sounds simple and seductive – right?

-As shown in the graph above, a lot of additional formats and networks are included, but in exchange you sacrifice nearly all your control as well as all kinds of reporting possibilities.
-This sounds less crucial in the first place because Google is taking care of such things and decides when your ads are to be shown – in the form of display ads, standard shopping ads or whichever.
-Google decides whether it displays your ads on mobile, tablet or desktop devices, as well as which audience, which platform, which time, and which bids to use.
+As shown in the graph above, a lot of additional formats and networks are included.
+However, in exchange, you sacrifice nearly all your control as well as all kinds of reporting possibilities.
+This sounds less crucial in the first place because Google is taking care of such things and decides when your ads are to be shown – in the form of display ads, standard shopping ads, or whichever.
+Google decides whether it displays your ads on a mobile, tablet, or desktop device, as well as which audience, which platform, which time, and which bids to use.

 But why bother with such details?